moduspwnens/unique-word-generator-api/README.md

 View a live demo here:
 * https://animals.bennlinger.com/

 Hit the button as many times as you'd like.
 You'll always get a different animal!
-If all the animals have been used, you may get one with a number (e.g. kangaroo5).
+If all of the animals have been used, you may get one with a number (e.g. kangaroo5).

 ## Why?